david-a-redick/dirt/README.md

 `test` - Run unit tests and perform compilation verification.
 Known as `check` in AUR.

 `install_package` - Install the package to the local system.
+Had to add '_package' prefix to prevent collision with the [install program](https://www.gnu.org/software/coreutils/install)

 `check_install` - Any post install checks ands tests.